sinharitesh/lambda-container-app/README.md

 - *training.ipynb* or training.py
 - *vision* - Code for the application's Lambda function and Project Dockerfile.
 The exported fastai model vision classification model should be copied here and named `export.pkl`.
 - *events* - Invocation events that you can use to invoke the function.
-- *tests* - Unit tests for the application code.
 - *template.yaml* - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.